Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 -   Change the **Deployment Model** to **Resource manager**

--   Set the resource group to the resource group we created by selecting the radio button **Use existing**
+-   Set the resource group to the one we created, by selecting the radio button **Use existing**

 -   Location set to South Central US